| Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 13:38 "Truly, truly" See note at John 1:51.

 ▣ "a rooster will not crow until you deny Me three times" This must have been a Roman rooster.
-Jews did not allow animals in the city because it was holy ground.
+Jews did not allow people to raise animals in the city because it was holy ground.
 This is why most wealthy people had gardens (which needed fertilizer) outside the city walls on the Mt. of Olives.
 The Garden of Gethsemane was one such garden.

 Jesus is using prediction to encourage belief in Himself.
 Even something as negative as this reveals His knowledge and control of future events (cf. John 18:17-18, 25-27; Matt.
 26:31-35; Mark 14:27-31; Luke 22:31-34).